 In this topic:

-The Azure Event Hubs Spark Connector, developed by Microsoft, requires Databricks Runtime 3.5 or above.
+The Azure Event Hubs Spark Connector, developed by Microsoft, requires Databricks Runtime 3.5-LTS or above.

 For current release support, see “Latest Releases” in the Azure Event Hubs Spark Connector project readme file.